Gordon01/transactor/README.md

 * from the `Processor` itself, for which an `Error` enum is just debug-printed.

 # Data type for the amount
-Here, an f64 used for simplicity.
-For real finances, a proper decimal number representation is required, like a `rust_decimal` [crate](https://docs.rs/rust_decimal/latest/rust_decimal/).
+I've used a `rust_decimal` [crate](https://docs.rs/rust_decimal/latest/rust_decimal/).
+It should have 100% precision for four decimal places.

+There is a test for it in `processor::tests::decimation`.

 # Tests
 Integrational tests are in main.rs file.

-Unit-testing (without CSV processing) is also possible, but only a simple deposit-withdraw example is provided in processor.rs.
+Unit testing (without CSV processing) is also possible, but only a simple deposit-withdraw example is provided in processor.rs.

 # As library
 The `Proccessor` module is written like a library.
 It can be used with a different parser or data streams.
 It does not require for the entire input data loaded into memory.